Tagging is adding descriptive information to the audio file.

 If you transfer the file to another computer (PC, MP3 player, etc) or use a different media player, the media player reads the tags and present them in the interface.

-A LP contains tracks, you can see them but if you want to know what is playing you have to look it up on the sleeve.
+An LP contains tracks, you can see them but if you want to know what is playing you have to look it up on the sleeve.

-Originally the CD worked the same, you see a track number on the display but again, what is playing can be found on the sleeve.
+Originally the CD worked the same, you see a track number on the display but again, what is playing can be found only on the sleeve.
 Later they added CDtext.

 Both media must be shelved but no matter what method you choose, there is only one way.